-Anna’s father, Ferdinand/Friedrich Onasz, was French being one of Napoleon’s soldiers left behind in the retreat from Moscow.
-Her mothers’ family found him by the wayside and nursed him back to health later to marry their daughter.
-Both Jan & Katarzyna’s parents also came from a background of weaving.
-Family—; Lubań; Max (1865-1936), Stary Wiec; Michal (1867-1946), Małżewko; Franciszek (1869-1954) & Maria Berta (1872-1953).
-From Małżewko they left for Hamburg where they set aboard the “Palmerston” 29 Jul 1872 arriving at Port Chalmers, Dunedin, 6 Dec 1872.
 Listed aboard were—Johann Hoffmann 31, Anna 24, Max 7, Michael 5, Franz 2 & Maria 3mths.
-The family was sent south to Scroggs Creek on contract work with Brodgen & Sons to lay the southern railway through the Taieri.
+When they arrived in New Zealand Johann threw his war medals into the Port of Otago saying “This is my country now”.
+The family was sent south to Scroggs Creek on contract work with Brogden & Sons to lay the southern railway through the Taieri.
 Soon they moved to Waihola where they had two more children—John (1874-1874) & August (1875-1929).
 Here Johann purchased sections 20 & 21 of block 11 in Nore Street.
 The family then moved south to the settlement of Germantown, where they joined other Poles working on the railway.
 Here Johann & Anna had a further seven sons—Joseph (1876-1937), John (1878-1953), Thomas (1880-1949), James Luke ((1882-1948), Adam (1884-1919), Alexander Paul (1887-1945) & George Frederick (1890-1957).
 The reserve contained some 40 acres, and it was open to the general public to apply to the Land Board for a prospecting licence.
 If successful in locating a seam deemed to be profitable to work, the prospector could peg off two acres, which was the maximum for one man.
 The rental for each claim taken up was one pound a year.
 John Hoffman had one such pit delivering coal to Gore and also sold it to settlers who came to the pit.
 The coal delivered to Gore was charged from 8s to 12s a load, which represented about a ton.
 While working their claims, the first generation of Hoffmans did some shearing, and Johan was also successful as a road contractor.
-While carrying out the latter, they formed and gravelled the road from the Pinnacle Road crossroad to the front of Mr. A Middlemass’ property in Gore.
+While carrying out the latter, they formed and graveled the road from the Pinnacle Road crossroad to the front of Mr. A Middlemass’ property in Gore.
 John found plenty of demand for his skills as a contractor with the buildings, roads and bridges required as the young colony grew and developed.
 The 82’ Freeholders lists John as owning land to the value of £90 at Gore.
 With a wife and 12 children to provide for, it seems unlikely that John had much time for sport or relaxation, but his sons excelled individually at cycling, wrestling, athletics, music and dancing, and collectively at tug-of-war.
 The tradition to excel as sportsmen and sportswoman has continued through successive generations to the present day.

-Max Hoffman m.
-(16 May 1888) Gore, Leonore Dowaloska (1872-1939) Košice.
-Family—Gore; Mary Jane, Maximillian & John.
-Max, a labourer & constractor, was naturalised as a New Zealand citizen 8 Nov 1922.
-He died 10 Sep 1936 aged 71 and is buried at the Gore Cemetery.
+Max Hoffman married on 16 May 1888 at Church of the Blessed Sacrament, Gore to Leonore Dowaloska (1872-1939) Košice.
+Family; Mary Jane (1889-1889), Maximillian (1889-1889), Margaret Ann (1890-1961), James (1892-1960), Annie Ellen (1894-1968), Frances (1898-1983), Maximillian (1899-1899), John (1900-1901), Eileen (1901-1985), Thomas (1903-1976), Maxwell (1905-1976), Ernest William (1907-1976), & Frederick (1911).
+Max, a labourer & contractor, was naturalised as a New Zealand citizen on 8 November 1922.
+He died on 10 September 1936 aged 71 and is buried at the Gore Cemetery.

-Michael Hoffman m.
-(12 Feb 1890) Gore, Margaret Annie Boyle.
-Michael was naturalised as a New Zealand citizen 17 Nov 1923 and worked at times as a miner, railway employee & blacksmith.
-Margaret died Jul 1945 at Invercargill and Michael died 1 Mar 1946 aged 79.
+Michael Hoffman married on 12 February 1890 at Church of the Blessed Sacrament, Gore to Margaret Annie Boyle.
+Family; James (1890), Mary (1891), Theresa Anna (1894), Margaret Gertrude (1897-1984) & John Michael (1901-1957).
+Michael was naturalised as a New Zealand citizen on 17 November 1923 and worked at times as a miner, railway employee & blacksmith.
+Margaret died on 3 July 1945 at Invercargill and Michael died on 20 March 1946 aged 79.
 Both are buried at the Invercargill Eastern Cemetery.

-Franz Hoffman m.
-(16 May 1900) Church of the Blessed Sacrement, Gore, Georgina Richardson (1881-1964).
-Franz, a labourer, was naturalised as a New Zealand citizen 31 Oct 1922.
-Family—Francis, Georgina, Lylia & Myrtle.
-Franz died 16 Oct 1954 aged 84 and Georgina died 18 Oct 1964.
+Frank Hoffman married on 16 May 1900 at Church of the Blessed Sacrament, Gore to Georgina Richardson (1881-1964).
+Family; George (1901-1902), Francis (1902-1977), Georgina (1904-1990), Mary Jane (1907-1912), Myrtle (1909-1998) & Lylia (1911-1996).
+Frank, a labourer, was naturalised as a New Zealand citizen on 31 October 1922.
+Frank died on 16 October 1954 aged 84 and Georgina died on 18 October 1964.
 Both are buried at the Gore Cemetery.